 Hershey’s owns Dagoba Chocolate.

-Kellogg owns Bear Naked, Kashi (Kashi cereals
+Kellogg owns Bear Naked, Kashi (Kashi cereals contain GMOs).

 Kraft owns Back to Nature.

 Pepsi owns Dole, Naked Juice, Ocean Spray, Tostito’s Organic, Tropicana.